Global fits of simplified models for dark matter with GAMBIT I. Scalar and fermionic models with s-channel vector mediators: Results

 The upcoming Cherenkov Telescope Array (CTA) has the potential to probe the surviving parameter space of these models.
 Figure \ref{future_prospects:CTA} shows the annihilation cross section, rescaled by the DM fraction (see section \ref{sec:Relic_Abundance} for details), overlayed with projections of the sensitivity after initial construction for the CTA experiment \cite{Acharyya:2020sbj}.
 The scalar DM model may only be affected at the upper limits of DM masses in the scan, above \(5\)\,TeV.
 The strongest projected limits will occur for the Dirac fermion model.
 CTA would seem to have minimal impact on the Majorana model.
 All of the parameter space that would be constrained corresponds to the off-resonance regions, where \(m_\mathrm{DM} > m_\mathrm{M}\).

 We show the predicted number of signal events in DARWIN, a next-generation direct detection experiment \cite{DARWIN}, as a function of the DM mass in Figure \ref{future_prospects:DARWIN}.
-We restrict these to the case where the DM relic abundance is saturated.
 Each model has the potential to produce tens or even more than a hundred events.
-DARWIN will therefore prove useful for constraining for all the models that we consider here.
+DARWIN will therefore prove useful for constraining all the models that we consider here.
 This should strongly constrain both the scalar and Dirac fermion DM models, including much of the off-resonance regions.
 For the Majorana model, the DARWIN experiment may impact the lowest DM masses, but much of the high mediator mass regions would remain untouched.